Your journey through Rise

 After the initial assessment you will receive a letter saying what is going to happen next.
 This could be for a therapeutic group for either yourself or your parents/carers, such as anxiety management, or a further specialist assessment or intervention may be offered.
 It may be that you are signposted to a different service.
 Unfortunately, depending on what is needed, there could be quite a wait at times but the service is always working hard to see you as quickly as we can.

 What can I expect from my appointment?

 When you come to your first appointment, which is called an initial assessment, the staff may talk to you about why they have been asked to see you and they will give you the opportunity to talk about how you are feeling.
 Then we can work together to find the best way to help you.
 You might find it useful to write down things you would like to say or questions you may have before your appointment.

 Some questions you might want to ask during your first appointment are:

-- Will the person you see at the first appointment be the person who will always see you or will they be handing over to anyone else?
+- Will the person I see at the first appointment be the person who I will always see?

-- If medication is talked about you may want to ask what it is, how much, how long for; are there any side effects to look out for; what happens when it finishes?
+- If medication is talked about you may want to ask what it is, how much, how long for, are there any side effects to look out for and what happens when I no longer need it?